muratk3n/thirdwave/en/README.md

 ---

 Contradiction, again...
 Bernie's entire candidacy was about left being more distint from the right.
-This whole mess is due to centrism.
-If one can't see that, that person has no business in commenting on politics.

 "I supported Bernie during the 2020 primary"